In less than two weeks the American presidential election campaign will be over and sociopolitical commentary will shift a gear.

 Over here, rich-lister Clive Palmer possessed some of that allure in 2013.
 Back in the late 1980s, in certain circles, so did businessman John Elliot, who some desperate Liberal Party figures believed might be the Messiah.
 And merchant banker John Hewson had a bit of that sheen too, a few years later.

 Then there’s the general political climate.
 For decades, support for major political parties has been in decline across most of the democratic world.
-Then the bottom fell out of the international economy, and over the past eight years electoral contests have thrown up surprise after surprise.
+Then the bottom fell out of the economy, and over the past eight years electoral contests have thrown up surprise after surprise.
 In the United States, the downturn spawned the Tea Party wing of the Republican Party.
 Trump’s success in the primaries is in the same category.

 Election-forecasting models that factor in economic fundamentals (though generally not candidates’ attributes), and have supposedly predicted election outcomes since the year dot, give this contest to the Republicans.